vhscom/after-dark/README.md

 Just because a page appears in your `sitemap.xml` does not mean you want it to appear in a SERP.
 Examples of pages which will appear in your `sitemap.xml` that you typically do not want indexed by crawlers include error pages, search pages, legal pages, and pages that simply list summaries of other pages.

-Though it possible to block search indexing from a `robots.txt` file, After Dark makes it possible to block page indexing using `meta` tags.
+Though it's possible to block search indexing from a `robots.txt` file, After Dark makes it possible to block page indexing using Hugo configuration as well.
 By default the following page types will be blocked:

 - Section Pages (e.g. Posts)
 - Taxonomy Pages (e.g. Category and Tag listings)